COVID-19 Travel Updates

 You can still enter the country with a negative test taken before that 48-hour window, but you’ll be required to take another COVID test and quarantine upon arrival until you receive the negative results.

 As of December 1, 2020, Croatia has a reported 23,573 active cases.

 Starting on October 22, travelers are only allowed to enter the Czech Republic for essential purposes, such as business or study.
 The country will now allow travelers from countries it considers to be of low risk to enter without being required to quarantine.

-According to Czech Tourism, “You can come to the Czech Republic as a tourist if you are from the green labelled EU or Schengen zone countries.
+According to Czech Tourism, “You can come to the Czech Republic as a tourist if you are from the green-labeled EU or Schengen zone countries.
 You no longer need to show a negative Covid-19 test on the borders and quarantine won’t be required.
-If you are from an orange or red labelled country on the map, a test is still required on the borders.
+If you are from an orange or red-labeled country on the map, a test is still required on the borders.
 The countries are divided according to risk in relation to the Covid-19 virus by the Czech Ministry of Health.”
-Travelers from Belgium and Great Britain are deemed medium risk, meaning they must provide a recent Covid-19 test.
+Travelers from Belgium and Great Britain are deemed a medium risk, meaning they must provide a recent Covid-19 test.